mindspore-ai/docs/docs/mindelec/docs/source_en/AD_FDTD_forward.md

 ## Simulation Process

-The specific flow of MindElec for antenna S parameter simulation is as follows:
+The specific flow of MindSpore Elec for antenna S parameter simulation is as follows:

 1. Define antenna structure, excitation port location and type, sampling port.